-The Wave Hybrid’s ease of movement is comparable to many other hybrid models.
+The Wave Hybrid’s ease of movement is comparable to, if not better than, many other hybrid models.

 A relatively thick comfort system conforms closely to the sleeper’s body.
 For some individuals, this may make it more challenging to change position or move across the surface of the bed.

 While the thicker comfort system may create the sensation of sleeping “in” the bed rather than “on” the bed, most individuals likely won’t experience the “trapped in the bed” feeling sometimes associated with thick comfort layers.
 Additionally, the Wave Hybrid’s coil core gives extra support and bounce, which may make it feel more responsive.

 The Wave Hybrid balances bounce and conforming, which may be conducive to sexual activity.